infinum/enumerations/README.md

 Basically no configuration is needed.

-**Enumerations** has two configuration options.
+**Enumerations** has four configuration options.
-You can customize primary key and foreign key suffix.
+You can customize primary key, foreign key suffix, whether to translate attributes and whether to raise `Enumerations::InvalidValueError` exception when setting invalid values.
 Just add initializer file to `config/initializers/enumerations.rb`.

 Example of configuration: